The Workforce

 Creating a recruitment process that promotes relationships

-Relationships do not just depend on one person, but rather on a network of people and the culture of an organisation.
-Sometimes one person who simple ‘doesn’t get it’ can put barriers in the way for an entire team to become less relational.
-So, it’s easy to see why recruiting the right people is so important to create and maintain a relational organisation.
+Relationships are shaped by the culture of organisations.
+Sometimes one person who ‘doesn’t get it’ can create relational barriers for an entire team.
+So, it’s easy to see why recruiting the right people is critical to create and maintain a relational organisation.

 The Workforce |